Are you stuck with Google Ads campaigns that are not yielding the desired results?

 Creating multiple landing pages, especially for complex campaigns are a great way of increasing landing page relevance.
 If you are promoting multiple products through the same Google Ads campaign, then it makes a lot of sense to have different landing pages dedicated to each product.

 HubSpot provides some examples of great landing pages that you can see to understand how conversion oriented landing pages can be built.

 Google offers us a variety of extensions that we can use for our ads.
 You can leverage the power of these ad extensions to increase the effectiveness of your ad in many cases.
 The most commonly used ad extensions are:

 - Sitelink extensions help the users to find additional areas of your site that they can be interested in.

 - Location extensions allow you to show your contact number and even a map to your customers.
 When the customers view the ad from a mobile, they can get directions to your business address too.

 - Call extensions allow you to display your phone number in the ads, so that customers can directly call up your business if they like your ad.

 Apart from these, there are many other ad extensions that you can look at.
 Google continuously improvises on these extensions and keeps adding new ones to the list in order to help you to get better results out of your Google Ads campaigns.

 It is important for every advertiser to keep a track of the performance of the Google Ads campaigns and optimise them from time to time.
 Do not use the “set it, forget it” approach when it comes to Google Ads campaigns.
 After all, it is your marketing budget which is being spent, so ensure that it is spent wisely and gets you the desired return on investment in terms of new leads and sales on a continuous basis.

-Do you have any other optimisation tip to add?
-Feel free to comment below and let me know how you optimise your Google Ads campaigns.
+Do you have any other optimization tip to add?
+Feel free to comment below and let me know how you optimize your Google Ads campaigns.
 I would love to hear from you.